xmotion-project/karaloop/README.md

 This project was partially sponsored from 2018 to 2021 by [Fondation Privée des HUG](https://www.fondationhug.org/) and [Wyss Center](https://wysscenter.ch/) through grants awarded to Ferran Galán while affiliated with [University of Geneva](https://www.unige.ch/en/university/presentation/).

-Quentin Praz, Ahmad Jaafar, Spiros Schoinas and Philippe Passeraub from [HEPIA](https://www.hesge.ch/hepia/), and Ferran Galán from [University of Geneva](https://www.unige.ch/en/university/presentation/) have contributed to the first released contents in this repository.
+Quentin Praz, Ahmad Jaafar, Spiros Schoinas and Philippe Passeraub from [HEPIA](https://www.hesge.ch/hepia/), and Ferran Galán from [University of Geneva](https://www.unige.ch/en/university/presentation/) contributed to the conception and development of the werable prototypes in this repository.

 ## Licenses

 We believe that the open source movement can foster mass technological inclusivity and accesibility.
-All (i.e. software, firmware, circuit schematics, CAD designs) source and and documentation files in this repository are licensed under [OSI-approved licenses](https://opensource.org/licenses/alphabetical).
-In general, software and firmware is licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0), hardware schematics and design files under [CERN Open Hardware Licence Version 2 - Permissive](https://ohwr.org/cern_ohl_p_v2.pdf), and documentation under ().
-See the copyright and license notices, along with the license files, in each subfolder
+All (i.e. software, firmware, circuit schematics, CAD designs, assembly guides) source and and documentation files in this repository are licensed under open source licenses.
+In general, software and firmware are licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0) or [GNU General Public License version 3 (GPLv3)] (https://www.gnu.org/licenses/gpl-3.0.en.html), hardware schematics and design files under [CERN Open Hardware Licence Version 2 - Permissive (CERN OHL-P-V2)](https://ohwr.org/cern_ohl_p_v2.pdf), and documentation such as assembly guides under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+See the copyright and license notices, along with the license files, in each repository subfolder.

 ## Contact